Summarise this article with:

 If you suspect hijacking:

-- Log into your router (
+- Log into your router (usually

-192.168.1.1or192.168.0.1) and check the DNS settings under WAN configuration - If router settings look unfamiliar or changed, factory-reset it immediately
+192.168.1.1or192.168.0.1) and check the DNS settings under WAN configuration - If those settings look changed or unfamiliar, factory-reset the router immediately

 Fix 6: Disable IPv6 Temporarily